 O Quy Ho Pass

-Ô Quy Hồ is the longest mountain pass in Vietnam, stretching for about 50 kilometres (31 miles) on National Highway 4D.
+Ô Quy Hồ is the longest mountain pass in Vietnam, stretching for about 50 kilometers (31 miles) on National Highway 4D.
 It connects Lào Cai to Lai Châu, running along the Hoàng Liên Sơn mountain range.
 Its peak reaches an altitude of 1,999 meters (6,560 feet) in a place called Heaven’s Gate.
-Visually stunning and equally dangerous, this pass is known for its hairpin turns lying perched over an abyss, gurgling streams and beautiful waterfalls — with panoramic views of the surrounding mountains and valleys.
+Visually stunning and equally dangerous, this pass is known for its hairpin turns lying perched over an abyss, gurgling streams, and beautiful waterfalls — with panoramic views of the surrounding mountains and valleys.

 Ho Chi Minh Trail

-Ho Chi Minh Trail is a complex of the small paths along the famous Truong Son Mountain Ranges from North to South.
-It offers plenty of beautiful motorcycle routes with spectacular view of the mountains and valleys.
+Ho Chi Minh Trail is a complex of small paths along the famous Truong Son Mountain Ranges from North to South.
+It offers plenty of beautiful motorcycle routes with a spectacular view of the mountains and valleys.
 The ride along Ho Chi Minh Trail is a once of a lifetime experience as gives you a great opportunity to explore the rich cultures of ethnic minority groups, witness the magnificent landscape at every turn of your ride as well as learn about the history of Vietnam.
 Our Easy Rider Motorbike Tours are designed to make sure that you see the best of Ho Chi Minh Trail has to offer!

 Nam Cat Tien to Da Lat

 The road to Đa Lat from Nam Cat Tien is a sight to behold.
-Head up the imaginatively-named DT725, which does no justice to the glorious landscape continuously changing as you experience its spectacular twists and turns.
+Head up the imaginatively named DT725, which does no justice to the glorious landscape continuously changing as you experience its spectacular twists and turns.
 Thanks to the great condition it is in, cruising along this road is a lot faster-paced than others, allowing you to up the ante for a thrilling ride.
 Try not to lose your concentration when it comes to those winding bends — the beautiful scenery can be distracting.